 - Portland Jerk Festival: Jamaican jerk flavored foods have become popular worldwide, and in July you can get mouthwatering jerk chicken, pork, sausage, and more at this annual festival in Jamaica.

 - Barbados throws the largest Carnival celebration in the region with Crop Over.
-This five-week-long festival is filled with music, dance, drinks, and plenty of cultural events and performances throughout the summer in celebration of the harvest.
+This three-month-long festival is filled with music, dance, drinks, and plenty of cultural events and performances throughout the summer in celebration of the harvest.

-- Antigua celebrates its Carnival in July.
+- Antigua celebrates its Carnival in July into August.

 Visitors to the Caribbean in the fall will enjoy off-season prices, uncrowded resorts and beaches, and generally great weather (although things begin to cool in the northern latitudes).
 November is especially a good time for airfare deals.
 Renting a villa in the Caribbean has become a popular option for Thanksgiving celebrations by far-flung families, and cruise lines also offer special Thanksgiving cruises.